atomicdata-dev/atomic-data-browser/README.md

 - **Styling** is done using [styled components](https://styled-components.com/).
 The theme settings in `Styling.tsx` desribe colors, border radius and margin size.
 Use these as variables in components to make sure that users can change style preferences (e.g. dark mode, accent color, font, margin size)
 - **Data fetching** is handled by the `Store`, which makes sure that you don't ask twice for the same resource and let's other resources know that things have changed.
 - **Hooks** are used wherever possible.
 This means functional components, instead of old-style Class components.
+Hooks tend to use a pattern similar to React's own `useState`, which means that two terms are returned: the first one contains the current value, and the second one is a function for setting the value.
 - **Routing** is done using React Router.
 Ultimately, the resource URL should resolve into its view in this app.
 - **Document** your components and properties!
 Explain your thinking when doing something non-trivial.
+- **Resources** should have a `resource=${subjectURL}` tag in HTML elements / DOM nodes, which can be used for debugging and RDFa parsing.

 ## Contribute